sxysxy/HfEngine/Document/HFSF_DSL.md

 	Resource {
 		Sampler("sampler") {
 			#this code block will be instance_execed by a DX::Sampler
+			#All methods in Class DX::Sampler can be used here
 			set_filter DX::FILTER_MIN_MAG_MIP_LINEAR, 0
 			set_uvwaddress DX::ADDRESS_WRAP, DX::ADDRESS_MIRROR, DX::ADDRESS_BORDER, HFColorRGBA(1.0, 1.0, 0.0, 1.0)
 		}